-There is so much of culture on display that walking is the best way to explore.
+There is so much culture on display that walking is the best way to explore.
 From street art to folk art to classical art forms, everything is there for you to soak in.
-In fact, I found it all over at Prayagraj – on flyovers, at traffic roundabouts, and on city walls.
+In fact, I found it all over Prayagraj – on flyovers, at traffic roundabouts, and on city walls.

 8. Meet the Kalpavasis / fellow pilgrims

-The origin of the word Mela is in Mel that essentially means meeting.
+The origin of the word Mela is in Mel which essentially means meeting.
 One way to look at it is an opportunity to meet a lot of people, people from all walks of life, people with whom your paths may not cross otherwise.
-Go out and meet as many people as you can, let your world meet the world of other people.
+Go out and meet as many people as you can, and let your world meet the world of other people.